liamoddell/Grafana-Faro-Chrome-Extension/README.md

-# Grafana Faro Extension
+# Grafana Frontend O11y Extension

-This is a very simple Chrome extension that allows you to inject the Grafana Browser Real User Monitoring & Tracing SDKs into websites.
+This is a very simple Chrome extension that allows you to inject the Grafana Faro Real User Monitoring & Tracing SDKs into websites for Frontend Observability.

 Both the **faro-web-sdk.iife.js** (v2.0.2) & **faro-web-tracing.iife.js** (v2.0.2) are stored locally.
 These files should be replaced frequently to maintain version/feature parity with new releases of Grafana Faro.

-Importantly, this extension uses a **transport proxy** to automatically bypass Content Security Policy (CSP) restrictions when sending telemetry data.
-The extension leverages Chrome's extension privileges to make requests that would otherwise be blocked by strict website security policies.
+Importantly, this extension uses a **transport proxy** (faro-transport-proxy.js) to automatically bypass Content Security Policy (CSP) restrictions when sending telemetry data.
+The proxy intercepts requests from the Faro SDK running in the page context and routes them through the Chrome extension's content script, which has elevated privileges to bypass CSP.
 The recommendation is to only use this extension for **demo purposes**; be mindful of disabling this extension when performing any potentially sensitive tasks, and only monitor websites that you have explicit permission to monitor.

 **Prerequisites**: You will need a [Grafana Cloud account](https://grafana.com/auth/sign-up/create-user) with Frontend Observability enabled to use this extension.